microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Challenge-02.md

 - Show that Chaos Experiment fails a node running the pizzeria application
 - Show any failure you observed during the experiment
 - Discuss with your coach how your application is (or was made) resilient
-- Verify the pizza application is available while a virtual machine is offline
+- Verify the pizzeria application is available while a virtual machine is offline

 ## Tip